Which countries are on the red list?

 From 17 May, international travel was given the official go-ahead in Britain by the Global Travel Taskforce, subject to a traffic light system.

-Since then, the “red list” of highest-risk destinations has fluctuated but remained long, with 54 destinations on there after the last update on 22 September.
+Since then, the “red list” of highest-risk destinations has fluctuated, but it is soon to stand at just seven destinations after the latest government update on 7 October.

 On 17 September, the Department for Transport (DfT) announced that from 4 October, the three traffic light lists will be scrapped, leaving just the red list and one other list of “rest of world” or ROW destinations, comprised of the merged green and amber lists.

-Eight countries were removed from the red list on most recent reshuffle, meaning they are now part of the new ROW list: Turkey, Pakistan, the Maldives, Egypt, Sri Lanka, Oman, Bangladesh and Kenya.
+The red list was dramatically slashed, with 47 countries removed, in the most recent reshuffle.
+These countries will soon join the newly minted ROW list.

-It is understood that the red list will go on to be reviewed every three weeks, as the traffic light lists have been this summer - with more destinations expected to be removed in the coming update.
+It is understood that the red list will go on to be reviewed every three weeks, as the traffic light lists have been this summer.

 Which countries are on the red list?